Sucrit/RoomFinder_API/to-do_list/README.md

 (TODO)

--if room schedule is finished, delete the room schedule -room request already exist
+-if room schedule is finished, delete the room schedule -if room is closed, it cannot be accessed until updated to available -room request already exist
 -change password bug
 -!!!CANNOT ADD STARTING TIME TO AN EXISTING SCHEDULE ENDING TIME (ex.add schedule starting time=10:00pm, existing schedule ending time 10:00 (overlap))